trizist/aistudio-samples/deep-learning-in-ais/bert_qa/README.md

   ### Accessing Jupyter Notebooks

   Go to [Catalogue repository](https://github.com/HPInc/aistudio-samples) and copy the HTTPS URL.
-Next, go to your Project > Setup & Documentation > GitHub Repository and hit the CLONE GIT REPOSITORY button.
+Next, go to your Project > Setup > GitHub Repository and hit the CLONE GIT REPOSITORY button.
 Paste the URL, choose a local folder for the repository to be located and add it to the project.
+You can do this part when first creating the project too, just click on more options.

 ## 2. Structure of the experiment